-The Walt Disney Company is continuing to celebrate and incorporate diversity into the Disney Parks, including with the recently announced complete retheme of Splash Mountain into a Princess and the Frog ride as well as a reimagined version of the classic attraction Jungle Cruise.
+The Walt Disney Company continues to celebrate and incorporate diversity into the Disney Parks, including the recently announced complete retheme of Splash Mountain into a Princess and the Frog ride and a reimagined version of the classic attraction Jungle Cruise.

-These changes will be taking place at both Magic Kingdom at Walt Disney World in Florida and Disneyland park in Disneyland Resort in California.
+These changes will occur at both Magic Kingdom at Walt Disney World in Florida and Disneyland park at Disneyland Resort in California.

-Now, Carmen Smith, executive creative development and inclusion strategies for Walt Disney Imagineering, is speaking out on the company’s philosophy in a recent Disney Parks Blog video.
+Now, Carmen Smith, executive creative development and inclusion strategies for Walt Disney Imagineering, speaks out on the company’s philosophy in a recent Disney Parks Blog video.

 When talking about Smith’s work and role, Disney Parks Blog states:

 As part of Imagineering’s longstanding history of enhancing attractions with new magic, she not only seeks to tell stories that are inspiring and enlightening but ones that are relevant and makes all guests feel welcomed.

 Among her responsibilities, Carmen, with the support of a team of highly respected cultural advisors from around the world, is involved in development of two upcoming Disney park attractions – the reimagining of Splash Mountain to a theme inspired by an all-time favorite animated Disney film, “The Princess and the Frog” and enhancements coming to Jungle Cruise that build on the beloved story of the iconic attraction.